 A lot of business clients are surprised by the range of viable options that are open to them.

 We don’t charge for an initial consultation, but it may lead to an insolvency solution where pre-appointment costs are reimbursed as part of the fee structure that creditors approve.

 Here are some client case studies to help explain the options that could be available to you.

-MVL Case study of a contractor caught inside the new IR35 Legislation due to come into effect in April 2021
+MVL Case study of a contractor caught inside the recent IR35 Legislation

 John, an IT contractor, had been trading for the past 5 years via his limited company.
 He was recently notified by his client, however, that due to being caught inside IR35, the end client was no longer able to pass work to him via his limited company.
 John was able to continue working with the client, however, on the basis that he was paid each week via an umbrella company.